ottomata/cs_migrations/README.md

 This will print out only the migration SQL suitable for running on a MySQL instance.
 You may save this output in a file, or copy and paste it to run it.

+# bin/migrate script
+    $ bin/migrate --help
+    Database Migration Command Line Interface

+    Usage:
+      bin/migrate [options] <version>
+      bin/migrate [options] <command> [options] [args]

+    Options:
+      -n, --dry-run                    If specified, no migrations will be executed.
+      -o, --output-only                If specified, no migrations will be executed, and no log messages will be printed.
+Instead, executable SQL will
+                                       be printed to STDOUT.
+      -a, --all                        If specified, then ALL migrations in the given range will be attempted to be run, regardless of their migrated_at status.
+                                       This is useful with the --output-only
+                                       flag, so that you may print out all migrations in given range.
+      -m PATH, --migrations-path=PATH  Path to directory where migrations are stored.
+If this is not specified the default path from Kohana
+                                       config/migrations.php will be used.
+      -s, --skip-schema-version        Don't update the schema_version table after running migrations.
+      -h, --help                       show this help message and exit

+    Arguments:
+      version  Version to migrate to.
+This may be a single version (e.g. 5), or a version range (e.g. 20120101000039:20120104192233).
+A version range of X:Y will migrate from X (exclusive) to Y (inclusive).
+You may also use X: to migrate from X to the latest schema version.
+Optional.
+If not specified, then this will migrate all un migrated versions.
+You may also add a minus or plus (- or +) at the beginning of a version number, to indicate that you would like to run that single migration down or up. (e.g. -20120101000039 or +20120101000039).
+Note that to use a minus sign, you must add -- before your version argument to indicate that the version argument is not a command line option. (e.g.  bin/migrate -- -20120101000039).

+    Commands:
+      status    Prints out database migration status, including the current database version.
+      generate  Generates a new skeleton migration file